edelgadoh/springboot-spock/README.md

 Sample project to help configuring spring-boot with the amazing *Spock framework* that makes so easy and intuitive how to write tests.

-In this simple POC I used Java 16 and I wrote all code in Groovy.
-It looks so clean.
+In this project I used Java 16 and I wrote all code in Groovy.

 To build and execute Unit Tests:
 ```